junxit/us-congress-bills-114/bill.md

   - **(2)** *Notification to adjacent landowners* Not later than 30 days after the date on which the Secretary receives notification relating to a parcel under paragraph (1), the Secretary shall provide to landowners adjacent to such parcel the following:
     - **(A)** Notice of the approval of such survey.
     - **(B)** A copy of such survey and field notes relating to such parcel.
-    - **(C)** Notice that the landowner may file an appeal under section 4.
+    - **(C)** Notice that the landowner may file an appeal and seek further judicial review under section 4.
     - **(D)** Notice that the landowner may apply for a patent under section 5.
     - **(E)** Any additional information considered appropriate by the Secretary.

 ## § 4.
 Appeal

-Not later than 1 year after the date on which a landowner receives notification under section 3(d)(2), a landowner who claims to hold right, title, or interest in the affected area may appeal the determination of the survey to an administrative law judge of the Department of the Interior.
+- **(a)** *Appeal to administrative law judge* Not later than 1 year after the date on which a landowner receives notification under section 3(d)(2), a landowner who claims to hold right, title, or interest in the affected area may appeal the determination of the survey to an administrative law judge of the Department of the Interior.
+- **(b)** *Further judicial review*
+  - **(1)** *In general* A landowner who filed an appeal under subsection (a) and is adversely affected by the final decision may, not later than 120 days after the date of the final decision, file a civil action in the United States district court for the district—
+    - **(A)** in which the person resides; or
+    - **(B)** in which the affected area is located.
+  - **(2)** *Standard of review* The district court may review the case de novo and may enter a judgment enforcing, modifying, and enforcing as so modified, or setting aside in whole or in part, the decision of the administrative law judge.

 ## § 5.
 Red River surface rights

 - **(a)** *Notification of application period for patents*
-  - **(1)** *In general* On the date that is 18 months after the date on which the Secretary receives notification relating to a parcel under section 3(d)(1), the Secretary shall determine whether such parcel is subject to appeal.
+  - **(1)** *In general* On the date that is 18 months after the date on which the Secretary receives notification relating to a parcel under section 3(d)(1), the Secretary shall determine whether such parcel is subject to appeal or further judicial review.
-  - **(2)** *Parcel not subject to appeal* Not later than 30 days after the date on which the Secretary determines a parcel is not subject to appeal, the Secretary shall—
+  - **(2)** *Parcel not subject to appeal or judicial review* Not later than 30 days after the date on which the Secretary determines a parcel is not subject to appeal or judicial review, the Secretary shall—
-    - **(A)** notify landowners adjacent to such parcel that the Secretary shall accept applications for patents for that parcel under subsection (b) for a period of 210 days; and
+    - **(A)** notify federally recognized Indian tribes with jurisdiction over lands adjacent to such parcel that the Secretary shall accept applications for patents for that parcel under subsection (b) for a period of 210 days; and
     - **(B)** begin accepting applications for patents for that parcel under subsection (b) for a period of 210 days.
-  - **(3)** *Parcel subject to appeal* If the Secretary determines a parcel is subject to appeal, the Secretary shall, not less than once every 6 months, check the status of the appeals relating to such parcel, until the Secretary determines such parcel is not subject to appeal.
+  - **(3)** *Parcel subject to appeal or judicial review* If the Secretary determines a parcel is subject to appeal or further judicial review, the Secretary shall, not less than once every 6 months, check the status of the appeals or judicial reviews relating to such parcel, until the Secretary determines such parcel is not subject to appeal or further judicial review.
-- **(b)** *Patents for lands in the affected area* If the Secretary receives an application for a patent for a parcel of identified Federal lands during the period for applications for such parcel under subsection (a)(2)(B) and determines that the parcel has been held in good faith and in peaceful adverse possession by an applicant, or the ancestors or grantors of such applicant, for more than 20 years under claim (including through a State land grant or deed or color of title), the Secretary may issue a patent for the surface rights to such parcel to the applicant, on the payment of $1.25 per acre, if the patent includes the following conditions:
+- **(b)** *Patents for lands in the affected area* If the Secretary receives an application for a patent for a parcel of identified Federal lands during the period for applications for such parcel under subsection (a)(2)(B) and determines that the parcel has been held in good faith and in peaceful adverse possession by an applicant, or the ancestors or grantors of such applicant, for more than 20 years under claim (including through a State land grant), the Secretary may issue a patent for the surface rights to such parcel to the applicant, on the payment of fair market value per acre, if the patent includes the following conditions:
   - **(1)** All minerals contained in the parcel are reserved to the United States and subject to sale or disposal by the United States under applicable leasing and mineral land laws.
   - **(2)** Permittees, lessees, or grantees of the United States have the right to enter the parcel for the purpose of prospecting for and mining deposits.
 - **(c)** *Pending requests for patents* The Secretary shall not offer a parcel of identified Federal land for purchase under section 6 if a patent request for that parcel is pending under this section.